 Graduate Assistantships for Pay: Graduate Assistantships include a job description along with duties associated with the assistantship.
 GA roles and responsibilities at MAP are similar to those required during the 5-course internship; however, GAs also receive a stipend based on the number of paid hours earned per month along with a 50% partial tuition reduction for in-state graduate students.
 Historically, over 80% of ABA graduate students have the opportunity to serve as GAs during their first year in the program.
-For more information regarding this opportunity, please reach out to our On-Campus Program Coordinator at ithompson2@mcneese.edu or inquire about opportunities during your initial academic advising session.
+For more information regarding this opportunity, please reach out to our On-Campus Program Coordinator.